Silex/package-utils/README.md

   Removes an installed package by name.

+* <kbd>M-x package-utils-list-upgrades</kbd>

+  List all packages that can be upgraded (prefix argument: do no refresh packages).

 ## Contributions welcome!

 Either as suggestions or as pull requests by opening tickets on the